e-nguyen/e-nguyen/README.md

 For graphics issues, first try building and running examples from the [Vulkano](https://github.com/vulkano-rs/vulkano) project.
 The teapot and other examples should run.

+The Wiki contains some information about configuring and tuning your sound server for E-Nguyen to play well.

 ## Contributing

 Please review the [Contributing](CONTRIBUTING.md) document and remember to double-emoji your PR's to leave a verifiable record and enable the LGPL and other protections.